jmimo/netty-icap/README.md

 ### Next (Initial Release) 1.0.0.RC1

 We are currently finishing the first release.
-The functionality is there.
-In order to provide a robust and sound solution code re-factoring and negative testing is implemented.
-Further we Javadoc all necessary details into the source code.
+Netty ICAP codec is now successfully integration tested with squid 3.1.6 It's not far now and we will release 1.0.0.RC1

 ### Future releases